Monachopsis opens discussions of silent discomfort, vulnerability, haunting darkness and discovery of self.

 L O O K B O O K

-Eva MacKenzie is a strong and intelligent fashion design and development graduate, focusing the inspiration for her work on human emotion, avant-garde designers and her Scottish heritage, cultivating a beautiful and unique design style.
+Eva MacKenzie is a strong and intelligent graduate in Fashion Design and Development, drawing inspiration from human emotion, avant‑garde designers, and her Scottish heritage to cultivate a beautiful and unique design style.

-Using unconventional materials, she has developed a range of captivating pieces for her graduate collection.
-Working with draping fabrics on a stand to create designs into pattern development, Eva looks at artisinal practices and techniques to produce a bespoke collection of pieces that are made to provoke emotion.
+Using unconventional materials, she has created a range of captivating pieces for her graduate collection.
+By draping fabrics on a stand and translating these into patterns, Eva explores artisanal practices and techniques to craft a bespoke collection that provokes emotion.

 All looks available for loan.